Curious about the differences between Kanban and Scrum project management?

 Once a task is done, simply drag and drop the cards to any column.
 This makes it incredibly easy to update your Scrumban board.

-When you shift your tasks to another column, it automatically changes the task status!
+When you shift your tasks to another column, it automatically changes the task status, and the status of any task dependencies you have set in place!

 2. Craft your very own task statuses